-Our cross-border e-commerce business requires us to manage a large volume of inventory effectively.
+Our e-commerce business requires us to manage a large volume of inventory effectively.
 We depend on our demand forecasts for various kinds of products to make purchase decisions and to manage our inventory.
 Demand for products, however, can change significantly between the time inventory is ordered and the date by which we hope to sell it, especially for direct sales for cross-border goods.
 Demand may be affected by seasonality, new product launches, changes in product cycles and pricing, product defects, changes in consumer spending patterns, changes in consumer tastes with respect to our products and other factors, and our customers may not order products in the quantities that we expect.
-In addition, when we begin selling a new product, it may be difficult to establish supplier relationships, determine appropriate product selection, and accurately forecast demand.
+In addition, when we begin selling a new product, it may be difficult to establish relationships with suppliers and original design manufacturers, determine appropriate product selection, and accurately forecast demand.
 The acquisition of certain types of inventory may require significant lead time and prepayment and they may not be returnable.
 For those products we sell directly, we normally do not have the right to return unsold items to our suppliers.

-Our net inventories have increased significantly in 2015, from RMB28.3 million as of December 31, 2014 to RMB817.8 million (US\$126.2 million) as of December 31, 2015.
+Our net inventories have increased significantly in 2016, from RMB817.8 million as of December 31, 2015 to RMB1,578.1 million (US\$227.3 million) as of December 31, 2016.
 As we plan to continue expanding our product offerings, we expect to include more products in our inventory, which will make it more challenging for us to manage our inventory effectively and will put more pressure on our warehousing system.